celineotter/tiles-memory-matrix/README.md

 # tiles-memory-matrix

+Tiles Memory Matrix is an interactive memory game.

-Memory game.
-In a 5*5 matrix, 9 tiles are randomly selected &amp; presented to the user for a short period of time before disappearing.
-The user must reconstruct the pattern to win the round.
+- In a 5*5 matrix, 9 tiles will be randomly selected on start command.
+- These will be presented to the user for a short period of time before disappearing.
+- The user must reconstruct the pattern to win the round.